3devangelist/Beethefirst-_external_Spool/README.md

 # 3D Print Considerations

 You should use at lest 20% infill and a medium resolution, but if you want make shore 40% infill is a safe option.
 See the image that is on repository to check part orientation.
+The Gcode present on repository was made to print PETG, on glass with 3DLAC, keep that in mind.

 # 3D modeling